oracle/graal/docs/reference-manual/native-image/JFR.md

 | jdk.VirtualThreadStart         | GraalVM for JDK 21    |

 Note: GraalVM's version naming scheme changed.
 Version 22.1 is older than 22.2, while 22.3 is older than GraalVM for JDK17.
 Version 22.1 - 22.3 supported both JDK 11 and JDK 17.

-## Current Limitations

-JFR support in Native Image is currently not on par with Java HotSpot VM.
-The following is a list of unsupported features that are currently a work in progress:
-- Many built-in events found in Java HotSpot VM are still not supported
-- Old object leak profiling
-- Support for `-XX:FlightRecorderOptions`
-- Event throttling

 To see an exhaustive list of JFR events and features supported by Native Image, see [this GitHub issue](https://github.com/oracle/graal/issues/5410).